-The first Italian classic method sparkling wine was created in Piedmont.
-Way back at the beginning of the 19th century, the counts of Sambuy, influenced by their geographic and cultural proximity to France and its wines, began cultivating a few French grape varieties – primarily Pinot Noir and Chardonnay – in Piedmont, with a view to making sparkling wines similar to Champagne.
+The first Italian classic method of sparkling wine was created in Piedmont.
+Way back at the beginning of the 19th century, the counts of Sambuy, influenced by their geographic and cultural proximity to France and its wines, began cultivating a few French grape varieties – primarily Pinot Noir – in Piedmont, to make sparkling wines similar to Champagne.

-After completing his studies in oenology, Carlo Gancia set out for Reims, with the aim of learning the secrets to the production of Champagne.
-Upon returning home, he and his brother Edoardo launched a small-scale production of the first Italian Spumante, using the “champenoise” processing techniques.
+After completing his studies in oenology, Carlo Gancia set out for Reims, intending to learn the secrets to the production of Champagne.
+Upon returning home, in 1850 he and his brother Edoardo launched a small-scale company, where in 1865 they produced an Italian Spumante using the same “champenoise” processing techniques.

-Convinced that the Piedmontese terroir was perfect for growing grapes for the production of Spumante, Gancia began to work and experiment, cultivating Pinot Noir and Chardonnay mainly around Canelli, paving the way for numerous other local producers.
+Convinced that the Piedmontese terroir was perfect for growing grapes for the production of spumante, the F.lli Gancia company began to work and experiment, cultivating Pinot Noir mainly around Canelli, paving the way for numerous other local producers.

-The production of Spumante developed from the beginning of the 20th century thanks to the historical producers of the time, who flanked their exports of vermouth with the Piedmontese Metodo Classico and have continued to produce it ever since.
+The production of Spumante developed from the beginning of the 20th century thanks to the Houses of the time.
+They flanked their exports of Vermouth of Torino with the Piedmontese spumante Metodo Classico and have continued to produce it ever since.

-The Piedmontese Spumante producers Cinzano, Contratto, Fontanafredda, Gancia, Martini&Rossi, Riccadonna and Vini Banfi undertook a shared commitment to cultivate Pinot Noir and Chardonnay for the production of Spumante wines in Piedmont.
+The Piedmontese Spumante producers Cinzano, Contratto, Fontanafredda, Gancia, Martini&Rossi, Riccadonna and Vini Banfi undertook a shared commitment to cultivating Pinot Noir and Chardonnay for the production of Spumante wines in Piedmont.

 The “Spumante Metodo Classico in Piemonte Project” was officialised, with the presentation of the proposal to the Piedmontese Regional Councillor for Agriculture, Emilio Lombardi.
 The representatives and managers of the Experimental Institute for Viticulture, Antonio Calò and Lorenzo Corino, were also present.

-The need to make the “Spumante Project” independent from the Doc Piemonte emerged during a Regional Council meeting.
-The “Spumante Project” was to concern only a limited area of the provinces of Asti, Cuneo and Alessandria, for the cultivation of Pinot Noir and Chardonnay grapes for the production of classic method Spumante, while the Doc Piemonte was to regard wines made with Pinot Blanc, Pinot Grigio, Pinot Noir and Chardonnay, cultivated in a larger area of the three provinces and produced using both the Martinotti and Classic methods.
+The need to make the “Spumante Project” independent from the DOC Piemonte emerged during a Regional Council meeting.
+The “Spumante Project” was to concern only a limited area of the provinces of Asti, Cuneo and Alessandria, for the cultivation of Pinot Noir and Chardonnay grapes for the production of the classic method Spumante, while the DOC Piemonte was to regard wines made with Pinot Blanc, Pinot Grigio, Pinot Noir and Chardonnay, cultivated in a larger area of the three provinces and produced using both the Martinotti (fermentation in sealed tanks) and classic methods.

 The experimental vineyards became a reality: 21 estates were involved during the first year, covering a total area of approximately 20 hectares, with the planting of 80 thousand vine rootings (85% Pinot Noir, with 10 different clones, and 15% Chardonnay, with three clones).